RickMyers/Humble/README.md

 the Views can be written in any templating language like Smarty3, TBS, Twig, PHPTAL, Mustache, etc... and the Models are either implied using a native Polyglot ORM, or written as Plain Old PHP Objects  (POPO).
-Further, webservices and RPC are handled by crafting YAML files which define the interactions between the sources, and finally the Paradigm Engine, which is at the core of the framework, scans your Model classes cataloging your methods and allowing you to construct business logic by drag-and-dropping those methods into a workflow  which is then compiled.
+Further, webservices and RPC are handled by crafting YAML files which define the interactions between the sources, and finally the Paradigm Engine, which is at the humble of the framework, scans your Model classes cataloging your methods and allowing you to construct business logic by drag-and-dropping those methods into a workflow  which is then compiled.